AngainorDev/DnaMask/doc/Readme.md

 ## Changelog

+- v0.4: Display address index 0 - index was previously starting at 1.
 - v0.3: Display bip39 mnemonic when creating a paperwallet from nodekey
 - v0.2: Use 515 as coin type by default
 - v0.1: Initial commit, fully functional